Wayzata defensive lineman Drew Greely is relentless

 Note: All players are seniors unless noted

-Tag(s): Featured Star Tribune All-Metro North South South St. Paul Princeton Carlton Lake Eden Prairie Edina Hopkins Wayzata Minneapolis Washburn Chanhassen Holy Angels Chisago Lakes Spring Lake Park Champlin Park Andover Totino-Grace Eastview Lakeville North Lakeville South Prior Lake Suburban East Cretin-Derham Hall East Ridge Hastings Park Roseville Stillwater DeLaSalle Delano
+Tag(s): Metro POTY North South South St. Paul Princeton Carlton Lake Eden Prairie Edina Hopkins Wayzata Minneapolis Washburn Chanhassen Academy of Holy Angels Chisago Lakes Spring Lake Park Champlin Park Andover Totino-Grace Eastview Lakeville North Lakeville South Prior Lake Suburban East Cretin-Derham Hall East Ridge Hastings Park of Cottage Grove Roseville Stillwater DeLaSalle Delano